Asghar Khan: Next arrest, release, and other activities

-Later election campaigns
+Later election campaigns (1985–1990)

-1985

 In 1985, Asghar Khan warned that Pakistan's emerging drug mafia could influence the upcoming general election if precautions were not taken.

-In April, Asghar Khan said that Pakistan could not afford to maintain permanent hostility with the Soviet Union and should begin dialogue with the Babrak Karmal government in Afghanistan.
+In April, Khan said that Pakistan could not afford to maintain permanent hostility with the Soviet Union and should begin dialogue with the Babrak Karmal government in Afghanistan.
 He contended that General Zia-ul-Haq could not reject such talks on the grounds that the Kabul regime lacked legitimacy, as both Karmal and Zia were, in his words, "sailing in the same boat."

 Following the elections, Khan traveled to Kabul on 29 August 1987 and met with President Dr. Najibullah in September 1987, amid rising tensions between Afghanistan–Pakistan.
 The Government of Pakistan referred to Khan as "Brutus" for opposing the state narrative and campaigning for friendship between the two countries.
 Prior to his visit, Khan had demanded direct talks between the two countries and severely criticised Pakistan's growing subservience to the United States.

-1988-1990

-A few days before the Death of Zia-ul-Haq, Asghar Khan joined forces with Benazir Bhutto in August 1988.
+A few days before the Death of Zia-ul-Haq in August 1988, Asghar Khan joined forces with Benazir Bhutto.
 Khan was the runner-up in the 1990 general election for the National Assembly seat NA-95 (Lahore) receiving 39,585 votes, losing to Nawaz Sharif.
 The election results were heavily influenced by rigging, with Nawaz securing victory through the support of President Ghulam Ishaq Khan, Generals Aslam Beg, Hamid Gul, Asad Durrani, and the Inter-Services Intelligence, who worked to buy the loyalties of various politicians.